joshmarinacci/waveshare_lcd_test/notes.md

 According to the docs the i2c communication can be anywhere from 10khz to 400khz rate.

-There is a second PDF in Chinese which details the meaning of the different registers.
+There is a [second PDF](docs/CST816S_register_declaration.pdf) in Chinese which details the meaning of the different registers.
 Combined with the example code, hopefully this is enough to reverse engineer the protocol.
+Below are my notes on the different registers

-Registers
+# Registers

 * 0x01 = Gesture ID
+  * reading a byte from this register returns a number for the kind of gesture.
+So far it seems that these are the values
+  * 0x00: seems to be when a finger is touching the screen?
+  * 0x01: did a bottom to top swipe
+  * 0x02: did a top to bottom swipe
+  * 0x03: did a right to left swipe
+  * 0x04: did a left to right swipe
+  * 0x05: when a touch is done??
+  * 0x0B: ???
+  * 0x0C: ???
+  *
 * 0x02 = Finger Num
+  * this only ever seems to be zero for no fingers and 1 for a single active figure
 * 0x03 = XPosH
 * 0x04 = XposL
 * 0x05 = YposH